emmbryo/flash-me/test/manual-tests/test-description.md

 * A warning should appear over the input field telling you that the word is not found.
 3.5: Make sure the input field is empty, then press search
 * A warning should appear over the input field telling you that the word must be between 1 and 35 characters long.
+3.6: Try filling in big texts in the different fields
+*

 ![flash-warning](./images/flash-warning.png)